Skip to content

 • Share — Share resource information

-Click Close View to collapse the panel and return to the schedule list.
+Click the Close View icon (X) in the actions row to collapse the panel and return to the schedule list.

 Manual Override